Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 reduce her family’s numbers.

 himself as a Salter of the parish of St. Olaves in Southwark (across the Thames River from London).
-John A. Brayton's
+An article by John A.

 St. Faith’s was once a separate church, but it was swallowed up by the expansion of St. Paul’s Cathedral.
 It was given its